 5. Traditional Bags for Longboards

 If you have any useless bag in your home, you can use it for carrying your longboard when needed.
-However, like the other techniques, the one also has pros and cons.
+However, like the other techniques, the one also has advantages and disadvantages.
 First, you don’t need to invest because you use an old bag.
 Secondly, if you ride on an average-lengthed board, it will fit very well in the bag.
 The disadvantage is if the dimensions of your deck and bag do not suit each other.